Copyright law of Panama: Criticisms

 Although the lead prosecutor for intellectual property rights cases in the Panamanian Attorney General's Office has been involved in a number of prosecutions, the Panamanian Copyright Office has been described by a 2001 US report as "small and ineffective".
 According to that report, the Panamanian Copyright Office has been slow to draft and move forward further improvements to the Copyright Law to implement the new WIPO treaties (the WIPO Copyright Treaty and the WIPO Performances and Phonographs Treaty).
 Nevertheless, their proposal also would establish new offenses, such as for internet-based copyright violations, raise the penalties for infractions, and enhance border measures.
 The legislation has been moving forward with technical assistance from SIECA (the Central American Economic Integration System).

 The 2012 law has attracted criticism from free culture and digital rights activists (such as the Electronic Frontier Foundation), both in Panama and abroad.
 It has been called "draconian" and "incredibly unbalanced"; Andres Guadamuz from Technollama, quoted by Cory Doctorow, the EFF and others, has called it "the worst [copyright law] in the history of the universe."
 EFF noted that the new law violates the principle of due process.
 The bill has been widely unknown to the Panamian public as of the moment it passed its legislation, and not subject to any significant public debate.
 The activists have criticized the US government for giving in to the entertainment industry by putting pressure on Panama and other Latin American countries, forcing them to adopt what they see as less progressive copyright bills, infringing on free speech in detriment to the public interest.

+Copyright term

+When the author is known, economic rights are protected for the life of the author plus an additional 50 years after the author's death.